teachop/xcore_neopixel_leds/README.md

 This application is designed for and tested on the XMOS startKIT, but it should be possible to change the XMOS target in the makefile (alter "TARGET = STARTKIT").

+This project demonstrates that the xCore is capable of generating color data on the fly without any buffering due to the concurrency and speed features of the xCore.
+Most actual applications, however, will want to generate color data into a compete frame/strip buffer ahead of the actual hardware output [like this program](https://github.com/teachop/xcore_neopixel_buffered) does.

 ###xcore_neopixel_leds
 Two tasks make up the application, a pattern generator task and a driver task.
 These are exchanging data through a channel, which is a language and hardware communication feature.
 These two tasks are started in main using par.
 Main connects them together with a channel passed to the tasks.